Deconfounded Image Captioning: A Causal Retrospect

 \section{Conclusions}

-We used the causal intervention to offer an in-depth analysis for deconfounded image captioning (DIC), a novel framework that explains why IC is confounded, and we concluded that the confounder is the pre-training dataset.
-We retrospected the major progress in IC in the DIC framework, and then derived an effective method called DICv1.0.
-We validated it by using two prevailing models: Up-Down and AoANet, and helped both of them achieve better performances.
+We used the causal perspective to offer an in-depth analysis about why modern captioners easily learn the spurious correlation.
+We discovered that some frequently appeared concepts act as a typical confounder that if we neglect such confounder and train the captioners by the observational correlation $P(\mathcal{L}|\mathcal{X})$, the learned captioners collapse into the dataset bias.
+Then we introduced two techniques: the backdoor and front-door adjustments which can alleviate such problem by calculating the interventional probability $P(\mathcal{L}|do(\mathcal{X}))$ as the training target.
+We also retrospected the major progress in IC and found that many advanced captioners are the approximations of the backdoor and front-door adjustments.
+After that, we derived an effective method called DICv1.0 based on the causal retrospect and validated its effectiveness by incorporating it into two prevailing models: Up-Down and AoANet.

-For years, alas, our vision-language community has always borrowed the methodologies from other fields, such as NLP for encoder-decoder~\cite{sutskever2014sequence}, attention~\cite{bahdanau2014neural}, and sentence-level loss~\cite{ranzato2015sequence}, and the visual detection community for visual backbones~\cite{ren2015faster}.
-But our motivation was naive: they succeed in their respective fields, so they should continue in the combination.
-Yet, we do not have a methodology --- of our own --- that is from the unique nature of vision-language.
-From the causal retrospect in Fig.~\ref{fig:fig_retro}, we see a promising future. \emph{DICv1.0 is just a start that is far from an end!} It is derived by assuming that $\mathcal{S}$ is adjustable, while this assumption can be relaxed to unobservable.
-Then, after re-assigning $\mathcal{S}$ to $\mathcal{D}$ and $\mathcal{Z}$ to $\mathcal{I}$, we jump back into ``where we start'' and it is possible to recursively deploy all the previous techniques, including this paper, which will be the ``previous IC'' in the recursive future, as illustrated in Fig.~\ref{fig:fig_retro}.
+From the causal retrospect in Fig.~\ref{fig:fig_retro}, we see a promising future: DICv1.0 is just a start!
+For example, it is derived by assuming that $\mathcal{S}$ can be split into single keywords for deconfounding, while this may also not be the real situation.
+As the red parts we draw in Fig.~\ref{fig:fig_retro}(g), if we cannot split $\mathcal{S}$, we can re-assign $\mathcal{S}$ to $\mathcal{D}$ and $\mathcal{Z}$ to $\mathcal{X}$, then we jump back into “where we start” and it is possible to recursively deploy all the previous techniques, including this paper, which will be the “previous IC” in the recursive future.

-This supplementary document will further detail the following aspects in the submitted manuscript: A. Formula Derivations, B. Network Architecture, C. More Results, D. Details of Human Evaluations.